LeahPines/AI-Learning-Platform/README.md

 # AI Learning Platform

-A full-stack web application for AI-powered lesson generation and user management.
+A full-stack AI-powered learning platform that allows users to generate personalized lessons.Includes authentication, user history tracking, and an admin dashboard for managing users and content.

 ---
 ## 📝 Overview